 The Sense of Here exhibition will be open in the galleries of Grizedale Forest, Cumbria, throughout autumn 2020.
 The exhibition offers a reflection on place through multiple lenses, considering natural ecosystems as well as human cultures: the interface between people and their environment, and the choices ahead of us.
 The work we’re sharing offers insights from our own body-felt sense of place, through all seasons, day and night; from the opinions of experts in specialist areas of research and practice that impacts the environment; and from more than 200 people who have contributed to the Data of the Heart collection.

 Works on show will include photographic images, poetry, 3D sculpture and maps.
-There’ll be a range of hand-printed monochrome photographs, created using a wet-emulsion process; large scale digital colour images; hand written books and poetry; and hand-drawn maps.
+There’ll be a range of hand-printed monochrome photographs, created using a wet-emulsion process; large scale digital colour images; hand written books and poetry; and hand-drawn charts.
 We will also be sharing maps of sentiment, created with computer analysts from Lancaster University.

 A word of caution.
 This exhibition embraces, rather than shies away from, complexity: acknowledging the many elements of landscape and human values, and offering a diversity of voices.
 It sits within the broader context of the current challenges of mitigating climate change, and adapting to severe weather events, and reversing a trend of biodiversity decline.